gcastill0-s1/project-04/syslog-ng/firewall/README.md

 | `sudo ss -tuln \| grep 514`                     | Verifies that syslog-ng is listening on the correct network ports (e.g., port 514 for syslog).                      |
 | `sudo journalctl -u syslog-ng`                 | Views startup and runtime logs for syslog-ng, useful for identifying startup issues.                                 |

-By using these commands, you can troubleshoot and manage syslog-ng configurations, detect issues with log flow, and ensure proper operation of your syslog system.

 ### 1. **Check Configuration Syntax**